We're Not Living in a Computer Simulation, New Research Shows - Slashdot

 As complex and complicated as our Universe seems to us, we have no way of knowing how far that extends beyond it.
 Our Universe could be rather basic and boring compare to the reality beyond.
 We would have no way of knowing.

 Do you think a simulated colony of Ants in a computer system would be able to understand the nature of the physical reality?
-To them, their little world could be comparability very complex and decree it would be u
+To them, their little world could be comparability very complex and decree it would be unable to be duplicated as it's just too complicated.

 Re: (Score:2)